Lak Ha: Administration

 Lak Ha was established as sukhaphiban (sanitation district) in 1956 during the government of Field Marshal Plaek Phibunsongkhram.
-It was upgraded to a thesaban tambon (sub-district municipality) in 1999.
-It has an administrative area comprising four sub-districts, namely Yokkrabat, Nong Bua, Nong Song Hong, and Rong Khe, 41 mubans (village), with a total area of 125.57 km2.
+It was upgraded to a thesaban tambon (subdistrict municipality) in 1999.
+It has an administrative area comprising four subdistricts, namely Yokkrabat, Nong Bua, Nong Song Hong, and Rong Khe, 41 mubans (village), with a total area of 125.57 km2.

-Lak Ha Sub-district Municipality hemmed by other areas (from the north clockwise): Bang Phae in Ratchaburi Province, and Sam Phran in Nakhon Pathom Province, Ban Phaeo and Mueang Samut Sakhon in Samut Sakhon Province, with Damnoen Saduak in Ratchaburi Province and Mueang Samut Songkhram in Samut Songkhram Province, respectively.
+Lak Ha subdistrict municipality hemmed by other areas (from the north clockwise): Bang Phae in Ratchaburi province, and Sam Phran in Nakhon Pathom province, Ban Phaeo and Mueang Samut Sakhon in Samut Sakhon province, with Damnoen Saduak in Ratchaburi province and Mueang Samut Songkhram in Samut Songkhram province, respectively.

-The emblem of sub-district municipality shows rowing boat of female greengrocer in Khlong Damnoen Saduak and the backdrop is Wat Lak Si Rat Samoson, that refers to ancient temple which is the foundation of culture, fruit and vegetable selling cruise means the abundance of crops and nature, while Khlong Damnoen Saduak represents the prosperity of water transportation that has been around for a long time.
+The emblem of subdistrict municipality shows rowing boat of female greengrocer in Khlong Damnoen Saduak and the backdrop is Wat Lak Si Rat Samoson, that refers to ancient temple which is the foundation of culture, fruit and vegetable selling cruise means the abundance of crops and nature, while Khlong Damnoen Saduak represents the prosperity of water transportation that has been around for a long time.

-The sub-district municipality slogan is "The prosperous agricultural town, the territory of four sub-districts, strong communities join forces to develop".
+The subdistrict municipality slogan is "The prosperous agricultural town, the territory of four subdistricts, strong communities join forces to develop".

-Population

-In December 2013, it had total population of 40,157 people (19,574 men, and 20,583 women) in 9,044 households.